Nathan-E/document-management-system-api/README.md

 Either [MongoDB Compass](https://docs.mongodb.com/compass/master/install/) or [Mongo Atlas](https://www.mongodb.com/cloud/atlas) can be used to store data.
 Follow the link to set them up.

 ## Setup
+* Download and install an IDE.
+* You can download [Visual Studio Code - Mac, Linux, Windows](https://code.visualstudio.com/download) IDE.

 * Clone the repository by running the command in your terminal

 ```sh